FASP-QAT/qat-documentation/docs/user/07-supply-planning-module-program-data.md

 5. Complete all the cells (parameters) in that row
 6. Click “Submit” to save the changes

 **Note:** If a required planning unit is not available in the dropdown, and thus on the QAT catalog, please<br/>raise a ticket through the QAT Helpdesk so that it can be created for the entire realm.
-See more on<br/>ticketing in section <a href="#">QAT Helpdesk and Tickets</a>.
+See more on<br/>ticketing in section <a href="./05-getting-started.md#i-qat-helpdesk-and-tickets">QAT Helpdesk and Tickets</a>.

 ### A3.
 Program/Procurement Agent-specific Information